torvalds/linux/Documentation/firmware-guide/acpi/method-tracing.rst

 trace_method_name
   The full path of the AML method that the user wants to trace.

-  Note that the full path shouldn't contain the trailing "_"s in its name segments but may contain "\" to form an absolute path.
+  Analte that the full path shouldn't contain the trailing "_"s in its name segments but may contain "\" to form an absolute path.

 trace_debug_layer